fastrgv/AdaGate/README.md

 ## AdaGate Game Description
 AdaGate is a strategy game with escape rooms in a Stargate fantasy setting.
 It is an elaborate example of modern OpenGL programming using the Ada language; and a tribute to Narbacular Drop.

-Runs on Windows, and GNU/Linux.
+Runs on Windows, OSX, and GNU/Linux.
 The linux binary now runs on many linux distros!
 Includes all source code, build scripts & resources.

 -----------------------------------------------------------